angular/angular/aio/content/guide/architecture.md

 </div>

-### bootstrapping

-Launch an application by _bootstrapping_ its root module.
-During development you're likely to bootstrap the `AppModule` in a `main.ts` file like this one.

-<code-example path="architecture/src/main.ts" title="src/main.ts" linenums="false"></code-example>

 ### NgModules vs. JavaScript modules

-The NgModule &mdash; a class decorated with `@NgModule` &mdash; is a fundamental feature of Angular.

-JavaScript also has its own module system for managing collections of JavaScript objects.
-It's completely different and unrelated to the NgModule system.
+The NgModule system is different from and unrelated to the JavaScript module system for managing collections of JavaScript objects.
+These are two different and _complementary_ module systems.
+You can use them both to write your apps.

 In JavaScript each _file_ is a module and all objects defined in the file belong to that module.
 The module declares some objects to be public by marking them with the `export` key word.